andyatkinson/blog/_posts/2008-04-17-chart-your-console-history-with-google-charts.md

 categories: Ruby
 ---

 This script was for fun to play around with [Google Charts](http://code.google.com/apis/chart/).
 There was an internet meme going around where programmers were posting their console history on their blogs.
-The history gives some insight into the work the programmer does, but I wanted to jazz it up a bit.

-I took the output from that script and made a Ruby hash of commands and their frequencies, then sent that data to a Google Charts url to display them as a 3d pie chart.
-Try it out! (tested with Ruby 1.8.6 on OS X)
+I took the output from that script and made a Ruby hash of commands and their frequencies, then sent that data to a Google Charts URL to display them as a 3d pie chart.

 ``` ruby
     #!/usr/bin/env ruby